 Where do/should firms get the funds with which to make investment expenditures?
 The answers to this question are the subject matter of finance, which is one of the main disciplines taught in academic schools of business.
-There are three main sources of investment funds for firms: (1) internal funding using accumulated profits, (2) borrowing either from banks or through the issue of financial assets such as (long-term) bonds or (short-term) commercial paper, and (3) issuing new shares of stock-new "equity."2
+There are three main sources of investment funds for firms: (1) internal funding using accumulated profits,

-1 Note that we exclude resale transactions involving existing assets for the same reason we exclude purely financial transactions-the "investment" by the buyer is exactly offset by the "dis-investment" of the seller.
+1 Note that we exclude resale transactions involving existing assets for the same reason we exclude purely financial transactions-the "investment" by the buyer is exactly offset by the "disinvestment" of the seller.